What Is Home to You?

 It is sipping wine on my patio and talking with my husband for hours.
 It means family dinners when all six of us gather around the table and share our highs and lows from the day.
 Home is family breakfasts and worshipping together at church on Sunday.

 Home is my faith.

-This past June, I had the opportunity to go to Israel with a group of fellow educators.
+In 2021, I had the opportunity to go to Israel with a group of fellow educators.
 When I was there, I felt a strange sense of being Home that I did not expect.
 I was physically far from my house and the people I love, but I felt 100% at peace.
 The Israeli culture is vastly different from the one I live in.
 But what motivates the people—their faith—is the same thing that motivates me.